lharri73/PySimlink/docs/src/quickstart.rst

 Here is what it's changing, in case you want to do it for yourself or are using multiple config sets:
+* On the solver page, uncheck the `Treat each discrete rate as a separate task` box
+* On the same page, uncheck the `Allow tasks to execute concurrently on the target` box

-* Change the "System target file" under "Code Generation" to `rsim.tlc`
+* Change the "System target file" under "Code Generation" to `grt.tlc`
 * On the same page, enable the `Generate code only` checkbox
+* On the same page, enable the `Package code and artifacts` checkbox
 * On the same page, disable the `Generate makefile` checkbox
-* Under "Code Generation" -> "Interface", check the `signals` and `parameters` boxes
+* Under "Code Generation" -> "Interface", check the `signals`, `parameters`, `states`, and `root-level I/O` boxes
 * If it's a configuration reference, propagate these changes
 * Build the model (this generates the code)
-* Pack all code required to compile the model into a handy little zip file
-    * This step is packing code in the `...rsim_rtw` folder AND from your MATLAB install folder.
-It's just easier to run the `packNGo` command.

 Step 2: Let PySimlink Handle The Rest
 -------------------------------------
-You